Back to Blog

 3. Set your budget - Include all fees over 12 months

-4. Demo 2-3 platforms - Use real scenarios from your agency
+4. Demo 2-3 platforms - Use real scenarios from your provider

 5. Check references - Talk to agencies similar to yours